DobromirChankov/my_project_facial_keypoints_detection/README.md

-# my_project_facial_keypoints_detection or How to detect and predict facial keypoints?
+# Can I detect and predict facial keypoints?
+(or how to deal with images)

 This is my project work for couse "Machine Lerning" at SoftUni during the September-November2022.